Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Conclusion

-Although the best F scores had only been observed at around $68.5\%$, the confusion matrix and average log-likelihood functions $\log_{10}(\hat{p}(g_\text{predict}\!\mid\!\mathbf{c},g_\text{actual}))$ revealed that most of the confusion evolved around geozones with similar chemical characteristics from the same group.
+Although the best $F_1$ scores had only been observed at around $68.5\%$, the confusion matrix and average log-likelihood functions $\log_{10}(\hat{p}(g_\text{predict}\!\mid\!\mathbf{c},g_\text{actual}))$ revealed that most of the confusion evolved around geozones with similar chemical characteristics from the same group.
 The top-$n$ recognition rates showed consistent predictive behaviour amongst the leading ML estimators (GradBoost, MLP and RandomForest) with the top-3 and top-5 recall rates reaching 91.6\% and 96.2\%.
 Importantly, when these ML estimators were integrated in the surface warping framework, performance did not strictly depend on the true geozone being the most probable.
-What mattered more was the contrast in probability between opposing groups; for instance, (M\,$\vee$\,H) vs N. This resilience may be attributed to the geozone-displacement likelihood term, $p(g,\mathbf{d}\!\mid\!\mathbf{s})$, which acts as a spatial filter.
+What mattered more was the contrast in probability between opposing groups; for instance, (M\,$\vee$\,H) vs N. This resilience may be attributed to the displacement likelihood term, $p(\mathbf{d}\!\mid\!\mathbf{s},\mathcal{G})$, which acts as a spatial filter.
 It activates a handful of geozones at a time and masks out chemically similar but physically infeasible geozone candidates when the potential of each displacement vector is considered in deciding the optimal spatial correction for surface vertices.
-For this reason, geozone classification performance is enhanced when an ML estimator works in isolation with spatial coordinates included in $p(g\!\mid\!\mathbf{c},\mathbf{s})$, however incorporating \textbf{s} does not further improve the delineation between high grade and waste samples above and below the modelled surface when the same ML estimator is integrated in the boundary warping framework as the spatial ambiguity in $\hat{p}(g\!\mid\!\mathbf{c})$ has already been explained away by $p(g,\mathbf{d}\!\mid\!\mathbf{s})$.
+For this reason, geozone classification performance is enhanced when an ML estimator works in isolation with spatial coordinates included in $p(g\!\mid\!\mathbf{c},\mathbf{s})$, however incorporating \textbf{s} does not further improve the delineation between high grade and waste samples above and below the modelled surface when the same ML estimator is integrated in the boundary warping framework as the spatial ambiguity in $\hat{p}(g\!\mid\!\mathbf{c})$ has already been explained away by $p(\mathbf{d}\!\mid\!\mathbf{s},\mathcal{G})$.

 The value of the ML surface warping approach is the ability of learning a general likelihood function $p(g\!\mid\!\mathbf{c})$ where chemistry is not tied to a specific mineral or commodity.
-Complementary data sources such as material composition (see \cite{wedge2018data}), which we annotate by $\mathbf{m}$, may be used in conjunction with geochemistry to extend the approach, resulting in ML likelihood estimation of $p(g\!\mid\!\mathbf{c},\mathbf{m})$.
+Complementary data sources such as material composition (denoted by $\mathbf{m}$, see \cite{wedge2018data}) may be used in conjunction with geochemistry to extend the approach, resulting in ML likelihood estimation of $p(g\!\mid\!\mathbf{c},\mathbf{m})$.